Applied-Scientific-Research/nvortexVc/README.md

     nvort3domp -n=10000

 ### Performance
-I've found that performance of this algorithm accelerated with Vc is very close to (though not surpassing) that from Intel's [ispc](), and the code is easier to create and understand.
+I've found that performance of this algorithm accelerated with Vc is very close to that from my [SimdNBodyKernels](https://github.com/markstock/SimdNBodyKernels) code which uses Intel's [ispc](https://github.com/ispc/ispc/) compiler, and the code here is easier to create and understand.
 One drawback is that Vc will not automatically pad arrays with proper values, so you need to take care to always use multiples of 4 or 8 particles (or 16 whenever Vc supports AVX-512).

+On a 16-core Intel i9-7960X Skylake CPU, the nvortex3domp code exceeded 1 TFlop/s - the first time I've ever seen that happen on a single CPU.